agentsoz/bdi-abm-integration/examples/bushfire/scenarios/surf-coast-shire/data/synthetic-population/synthetic-population.md

 * make all inputs and assumptions about the underlying population explicit so that they can be more easily critiqued, debated, and agreed upon;
 * allow differences between populations of different scenarios to be easily understood and described;
-* allow users to generate populations for different scenarios easily and quickly; and
+* allow users to generate populations for different scenarios easily; and
 * formalise the method of producing such populations, so that they can be accurately reproduced.

-In particular, what is proposed is a process for the construction of the input population with respect to the *expected spread of activites in the day* for a given situation.
+In particular, what is proposed is a process for the construction of the input population with respect to the *expected spread of activites in the day* for different situations.
 The *output of the process is a CSV file*, similar to what is currently used as input to the DSS, that describes the daily activity-plan for every individual in the population.

 We will make the following assumptions with respect to the activities of the population: